dauwhe/pdm/README.md

 ## Introduction

-The publishing world has been making EPUBs for a dozen years.
+The publishing world has been making OEBs and EPUBs for twenty years.
 We have been struggling for four years to write a web publications spec.
 We  don't have an audiobook spec, but we need one.
 We wonder what the future of EPUB is.
 We struggle to fit in with the web world.

 What we actually want are behaviors.
-We want a page turn at the end of chapter 1 to automatically take us to page 2.
-We don't want to press "play" for every track of an audiobook.
-We want search to work across a whole publication.
+We want a page turn at the end of chapter one to automatically take us to chapter two.
+We don't want to have to press "play" for every track of an audiobook.
+We want search to work across a whole publication, regardless of how many files.
 We want a different user interface/display mode when we're reading a publication.
 We want to bundle up all the pieces of a publication into a single file and send them to our friends, or our distributor.
-We want to be able to easily edit and understand our publications.
+We want to be able to easily create, edit, and understand our publications.

 But to do all these things, we need information.
 We really only need to know three things: